fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 #### Noteworthy
 -   Richard C. Wade, *The Urban Frontier: The Rise of Western Cities, 1790-1830* (Urbana: University of Illinois Press, 1996).
-    -   chapter 1 ("The Beginnings of Western Urbanism") and/or chapter 2 ("The Economic Base")
 -   Adam Arenson, "The Double Life of St. Louis: Narratives of Origins and Maturity in Wade's Urban Frontier," *Indiana Magazine of History*, no. 3 (2009): 246.
 -   William J. Parish, *The Charles Ilfeld Company: A Study of the Rise and Decline of Mercantile Capitalism in New Mexico* (Cambridge, Mass.: Harvard University Press, 1961).
 -   Morris F. Taylor, *First Mail West : Stagecoach Lines on the Santa Fe Trail* (Albuquerque: University of New Mexico Press, 2000).
 -   David Lavender, *Bent's Fort* (Lincoln : University of Nebraska Press, 1972).
--   Anne F. Hyde, *Empires, Nations, and Families: A New History of the North American West, 1800-1860* (New York: Ecco, 2012).
-    -   chapter 1 ("Families and Fur: The Personal World of the Early American West") and/or chapter 3 ("Western Places: Regional Communities and *Vecinidad*")
 -   Darlis A. Miller, *Soldiers and Settlers: Military Supply in the Southwest, 1861-1885* (Albuquerque: University of New Mexico Press, 1989).